 With the installation disc booted into the Live environment, confirm you have a network connection and then open a Terminal.
 Enter:

-sudo apt-add-repository ppa:yannubuntu/boot-repair sudo apt-get update sudo apt-get install -y boot-repair boot-repair
+sudo apt-add-repository ppa:yannubuntu/boot-repair sudo apt update sudo apt install -y boot-repair boot-repair

 If you can see the bootloader, then you don’t have to do any of the above.
-There is a recovery tool built into Ubuntu, which you can use to help overcome the problem.
+There is a built-in recovery tool which you can use to help fix Ubuntu booting problems.

-Several options are available here for repair.
+Several repair options can solve situations when Ubuntu won’t boot.
 The three you should try, in order, are:

-- dpkg — With this, you can repair broken software packages.
-Failed software installations or updates can cause problems booting Ubuntu.
+dpkg: With this, you can repair broken software packages.
+Failed software installations or updates can cause problems with Ubuntu not starting.
 Repairing them should solve this.

 If Ubuntu has never booted previously, you should also try the failsafeX tool.
-Graphics drivers or a problem with the Xorg graphical server can prevent Ubuntu from booting correctly.
+Graphics drivers or a problem with the Xorg graphical server might be the fault if Ubuntu won’t boot after installing.
 Use failsafeX to overcome this.

-Of course, you should have a backup of all your Ubuntu data, either made manually using a backup utility, or using a disk cloning tool like dd.
+Of course, as a precaution, you should already have a backup of all your Ubuntu data.
+This might have been made manually with a backup utility, or using a disk cloning tool like dd.
 You might prefer syncing data to the cloud via Dropbox or an open source cloud solution.

 Once the reinstallation is complete, Ubuntu should be back up and running.

-Note: The Erase Ubuntu and Install option is not advised unless other options fail to run.
+Note: The Erase Ubuntu and Install option is not advised unless other options fail and your data is backed up.

 Another cause of Ubuntu being unable to boot comes in the shape of faulty hardware.
-This is typically an issue for hard disk drives and their cables, although an issue with the motherboard and processor, or even the power supply, can be the source of your problems.
+Boot problems can be caused by:

 Try our guide for diagnosing a hard disk drive.
 You might also read up on focusing your efforts to diagnose hardware issues that prevent the computer from booting, and repairing them without breaking the bank.